-- (a) Subdivision and Development within the Country Residential designation shall consider those proposed uses that will not have negative effects on future urban densities by virtue of excessive odour, heat, vibration, visual impact, noise, or light.
-This does not apply to such effects that arise in the course of normal, nonintensive farm operations - (b) Land designated for future Country Residential will be allowed to develop in accordance with the County of Vermilion River Municipal Development Plan and Land Use Bylaw, as amended. - (c) Subdivision applications within designated Country Residential areas must address ultimate servicing requirements (e.g., water, sanitary sewer) for the proposed development, in accordance with the provisions of the County of Vermilion River Land Use Bylaw. - (d) In addition to any other requirements, Country Residential subdivision applications should take into consideration: - i. creating country residential conservation development; - ii. wherever possible, provision for direct access to municipal roads without the creation of panhandle lots; and - iii. consideration of impacts on surrounding land uses within the adjacent municipality (i. e., applicants may be required to address impacts on lands within the Village and County); - iv. consideration of impacts on provincial, regional, and intermunicipal transportation systems (i. e., applicants may be required to provide a Traffic Impact Assessment, request additional approval from relevant agencies and/or organizations, as applicable); - v. consideration of environmental impacts (e.g., water quality, soil stability, and natural areas);
+- (a) Subdivision and Development within the Country Residential designation shall consider those proposed non-residential uses that will not have negative effects on future urban densities by virtue of excessive odour, heat, vibration, visual impact, noise, or light.
+This does not apply to such effects that arise in the course of normal, non-intensive farm operations - (b) Land designated for future Country Residential will be allowed to develop in accordance with the County of Vermilion River Municipal Development Plan and Land Use Bylaw, as amended. - (c) Subdivision applications within designated Country Residential areas must address ultimate servicing requirements (e.g., water, sanitary sewer) for the proposed development, in accordance with the provisions of the County of Vermilion River Land Use Bylaw, as amended.
+Servicing shall meet the County of Vermilion River General Municipal Servicing Standards. - (d) In addition to any other requirements, Country Residential subdivision applications should take into consideration: - i. creating country residential conservation development; - ii. wherever possible, provision for direct access to municipal roads without the creation of panhandle lots; and - iii. consideration of impacts on surrounding land uses within the adjacent municipality (i. e., applicants may be required to address impacts on lands within the Village and County);